Child abuse: Causes

 Children resulting from unintended pregnancies are more likely to be abused or neglected.
 In addition, unintended pregnancies are more likely than intended pregnancies to be associated with abusive relationships, and there is an increased risk of physical violence during pregnancy.
 They also result in poorer maternal mental health, and lower mother-child relationship quality.

 There is some limited evidence that children with moderate or severe disabilities are more likely to be victims of abuse than non-disabled children.
 A study on child abuse sought to determine: the forms of child abuse perpetrated on children with disabilities; the extent of child abuse; and the causes of child abuse of children with disabilities.
 A questionnaire on child abuse was adapted and used to collect data in this study.
 Participants comprised a sample of 31 pupils with disabilities (15 children with vision impairment and 16 children with hearing impairment) selected from special schools in Botswana.
 The study found that the majority of participants were involved in doing domestic chores.
 They were also sexually, physically and emotionally abused by their teachers.
 This study showed that children with disabilities were vulnerable to child abuse in their schools.

 Substance use disorder can be a major contributing factor to child abuse.
 One U.S. study found that parents with documented substance use, most commonly alcohol, cocaine, and heroin, were much more likely to mistreat their children, and were also much more likely to reject court-ordered services and treatments.
 Another study found that over two-thirds of cases of child maltreatment involved parents with substance use disorders.
 This study specifically found relationships between alcohol and physical abuse, and between cocaine and sexual abuse.
 Also, parental stress caused by substance increases the likelihood of the minor exhibiting internalizing and externalizing behaviors.
 Although the abuse victim does not always realize the abuse is wrong, the internal confusion can lead to chaos.
 Inner anger turns to outer frustration.
-Once aged 17/18, drink and drugs are used to numb the hurt feelings, nightmares, and daytime flashbacks.
-Acquisitive crimes to pay for the chemicals are inevitable if the victim is unable to find employment.
+In adolescents, drink and drugs may be used as unhealthy coping mechanisms to numb the hurt feelings, nightmares, and daytime flashbacks.
+Acquisitive crimes to pay for illegal substances is more likely if the victim is unable to find employment.